jbatarse1/machine_learning_algorithmic_trading/README.md

 Machine Learning Algorithms that adapt to new data for enhanced trading signals

-This Python application is a
+This Python application is has 4 sections to the ML Algo Trading Bot.
+They are:

+1. Establish Baseline Performance
+2. Tune Baseline Trading Algorithm
+3. Evaluate New Machine Learning classifier
+4. Create Evaluation Report

 In this program, objective is to

-build, train, evaluate, and optimize

-Total of four (4) iterations of trials and error are performed in pursuit to define best possible model.

 Notebooks